 Alcoholism and alcohol abuse can impact your personal relationships, career, family life, and finances.
 When you abuse alcohol, you are more likely to engage in risky behaviors.
 Since alcohol lowers inhibitions, it can impair your judgment.
 These behaviors can include things like promiscuous sex or driving while intoxicated.
 When your judgment becomes diminished, you can experience legal problems, relationship problems, and other negative consequences.

 Alcohol is filtered through your liver, which ensures that you don’t suffer from ethanol poisoning.
 Unfortunately, the more you drink, the more work you put your liver through.
 Alcoholism and alcohol abuse can cause serious damage to your liver, such as fatty liver disease, liver cancer, and cirrhosis.
 Abruptly quitting alcohol brings on serious and often dangerous withdrawal symptoms.
 Heavy drinkers are especially recommended to seek medically-supervised alcohol detox to begin their recovery.

 Taking the First Step

 If you are wondering, is alcohol a stimulant or depressant?
 The short answer is that it is a central nervous system depressant.
 The stimulating and depressant effects alcohol produces can result in alcohol dependency.
-If you are struggling with alcoholism, Kemah Palms Recovery, a premier Houston, Texas substance abuse facility, is here to help.
-Call us today at [Direct] to find out more about our programs and your treatment options.
+If you are struggling with alcoholism, Kemah Palms Recovery®, a premier Houston, Texas substance abuse facility, is here to help.
+Call us today today to find out more about our programs and your treatment options.